Mark-R-5388/meditation-app/README.md

 # Things I learned

 - autoplay for videos does not work with chrome unless the video is muted.
 Good tip to know
+- controlling the playback for the audio controls through javascript using some handy methods.